Read tips on using home design to make a smooth transition from your home’s interior to the great outdoors.

 Continuing with our upcycling trend, we’d be looking at 6 ways to upcycle an old chair.
 For those of us who are still not sure of the difference between recycling and upcycling, we had a post solely focused on that last week.
 Do check it out.
 It’s fun and educating!
 Upcycling simply means transforming or […]

-If you’re a parent or guardian seeking to develop the gardening skills of your child or ward, here are 6 awesome garden ideas for kids you would definitely fall in love with.
+You might be a parent or guardian seeking to develop the gardening skills of your child or ward.
+If so, here are 6 awesome garden ideas for kids you would definitely fall in love with.
 Building your child’s gardening skills comes with a lot of perks and nary a downside.
-It provides recreation and fun, develops their motor […]
+It provides recreation and fun, […]

 Tired of the same old, same old appearance of your patio?
 If yes, this is your chance to add a little bit of pizzazz and charm and make that space inviting to both you and your guests.
 Hiring expert landscapers and designers to revamp your patio would definitely be cool and give you great, professional […]

-Most of you probably clicked on this article just to be sure you correctly read the title and your eyes were not playing tricks on you.
+Most of you probably clicked on this article just to be sure you read the title correctly and your eyes were not playing tricks on you.
 Well, thanks for clicking and yes, today we are going to find out to turn our yards into a bat-hive.
-“Why on earth would I want bats in my […]
+RELATED POST: Banish Common Pests from Your Yard “Why […]

 A while ago, I talked about plants that preferred a cool shade to the blazing heat of the sun’s rays.
 For those worried about the bare shaded spots in their gardens, that article sure did provide one or two ideas.
 Today, however, we are having the opposite: plants that thrive in sunlight.
-When I say […]
+RELATED POST: 18 […]

 There are some individuals who have this quite ‘classical’ view that those annoying creatures called mosquitoes are afraid of nothing and no-one.
 I used to belong to that group myself ever since I knew what that whining and buzzing sound in my ears meant.
 Those pesky mosquitoes are the bane of my life.
 Then I […]